 Belonging to a narrative tradition within photography, our work articulates the unconscious aspects of a moment or person.
 We investigate questions of identity and how cultural heritage influences the way we act and perceive the world.
 With a deeply rooted interest in the female story, our collaged portraits seek to reference the many layers of personal memories and collective experiences that shape us.

 About the artists

 Cooper & Gorfer comprises the artists Sarah Cooper (US, 1974) and Nina Gorfer (Austria, 1979).
 Their work focuses on the female aspects of cultural identity.
-Based on the stories and lives of the women they meet and collaborated with, Cooper & Gorfer explore issues of power, gender, memory, migration, dislocation, and the malleability of identity.
+Based on the stories and lives of the women they meet and collaborated with, Cooper & Gorfer explore issues of memory, migration, dislocation, and the malleability of identity.

 The artist duo are known for their distinct hybrid portraits.
 Their photo-based collages are anchored in an anthropological research of people, place and the genius loci.
 They reimagine the tradition of portraiture by visually examining and deconstructing the narrative of those they portray.
-Like art history’s Mannerists and Surrealists or litterature’s Magical Realism, Cooper & Gorfer strain observable reality through a complex psychological filter of memories, moods and wounds.
+Like art history’s Mannerists and Surrealists or literature’s Magical Realism, Cooper & Gorfer strain observable reality through a complex psychological filter of memories, moods and wounds.